 ComEd engineer Laura García García is at the forefront of Exelon’s smart grid technology revolution.
 Over the next five years, Exelon has committed to investing $25 billion into critical infrastructure and smart grid technology across the country.

 “The industry is changing a lot, and there are a lot more changes coming in the next 10 years,” García García, who is from Spain, says.
 “I love being part of it and knowing ComEd is trying to stay ahead of this stuff.”

-García García and her engineering department analyze and study different emerging technologies in order to evaluate the impact on the electric grid if implemented, such as smart inverters, which assist in controling the output of solar generation and energy storage batteries.
+García García and her engineering department analyze and study different emerging technologies in order to evaluate the impact on the energy grid if implemented, such as smart inverters, which assist in controling the output of solar generation and energy storage batteries.

 She also dedicates her free time to smart grid research.
 García García has presented multiple papers at industry conferences and was published last year by the

 (CIGRE) for their Next Generation Network competition.
 She worked to determine the economic, reliability and resiliency improvements of microgrids, finding that customers, especially commercial and industrial ones, stand to gain economic benefits thanks to much fewer service interruptions.

 Engineering is a true passion for García García, and she wants to share it with Hispanic students.

 “It’s something that I love about ComEd and Exelon: They give us a lot of opportunities to participate in promoting the importance of STEM fields for kids,” she says.

 She’s volunteered with Solar Spotlight and mentored a team of girls in the

 , an event where teams build and race their creations while learning valuable STEM lessons.
 While García García thinks that representation of Hispanics and women in the energy industry can certainly improve, she sees a commitment to change at Exelon and ComEd through their multiple community mentoring programs.